theunfeelingsoul/yiicareup/README.md

 http://localhost/yiicareup/web/index.php?r=office%2Fhome
 ```

-- here ypu can :
+Here ypu can :

 - See the office information.
-- Add and remove the serveces or tags that an office has
+- Add and remove the serveces or appeal tags that an office has by clicking on the service or appeal tag.
 - Chnage the status of the office and employee timetable by clicking on the symbol.

 ###Update an Office